gagan3012/keytotext/README.md

 ## API

-To run the API please run the Docker file  using and then visit
+To run the API please run the Docker file  using `docker-compose build` and then visit

 ```
 http://127.0.0.1/api?data=["India","Capital","New Delhi"]